hustcer/nushell.github.io/.ebook-pub/commands/input.md

 ## Parameters

-- `prompt`: prompt to show the user
+- `prompt`: Prompt to show the user.
 - `--bytes-until-any {string}`: read bytes (not text) until any of the given stop bytes is seen
 - `--numchar {int}`: number of characters to read; suppresses output
 - `--suppress-output`: don't print keystroke values